Cryptonomic/Conseil/README.md

 ## Running Conseil

 Conseil has two entry points:
-- `src/main/tech/cryptonomic/Conseil/Conseil.scala` runs a server exposing a RESTful API from locally stored blockchain data.
+- `src/main/tech/cryptonomic/Conseil/Conseil.scala` runs a server exposing a RESTful API over blockchain data, stored in its own database.
-- `src/main/tech/cryptonomic/Conseil/Lorre.scala` is a background process that loops and synchronize (Tezos) blockchain data to database.
+- `src/main/tech/cryptonomic/Conseil/Lorre.scala` is a background process that loops and synchronizes (Tezos) blockchain data to database.

 ### Warning